 What is Linen Stock Commonly Used For?

 Clean, classic, and always tasteful in design, linen is appropriate for any design that requires a touch of traditional, understated elegance.
-Linen card stock is available in a neutral color pattern, in multiple weights, and even in a metallic finish (for a splash of pizazz, should you want it).
+Linen card stock is available in a neutral color pattern, in multiple weights, and even in a metallic finish.

 Note: Japanese Linen is a heavily embossed stock with a modern pattern unlike that of traditional cloth-like linen (pictured above in Turquoise).